mhoemmen/wg21-proposals/movable-box/movable-box.md

 Also, we don't *need* to copy bytes between existing objects.
 Thus, we do not favor this approach.

-## Remaining option: "Trivial copy-constructibility"
+## Remaining option: "copy-constructible-from-bytes"

-### Define trivial copy-constructibility
+### Define copy-constructible-from-bytes property of a type

 The problem with the previous options is that they fight the solution naturally suggested by the implementation.